1. Demand is Growing for Cyber Security Specialists

 Since cybersecurity positions are in such high demand, it means you can prepare for a very lucrative position.
 Companies are willing to pay high salaries so they can fill security positions quickly.

 The good news is these numbers show that cybersecurity will offer you great opportunities in the field.
 You could be looking for your first job or seeking a career change.
-Whether you’ve just received a degree or work toward gaining a cybersecurity certificate, you have the potential to increase your salary significantly over time.
+Whether you’ve just received a degree or are working toward gaining a cybersecurity certificate, you could have the potential to increase your salary over time.

 3. Opportunities for Growth and Mobility

 While money is a great incentive, cybersecurity has extra benefits for your career and personal growth.